SameerYoussef/ltwdio/README.md

-## WebdriverIO out-of-the-box support for LambdaTest using GeoEdge
+## WebdriverIO out-of-the-box support for LambdaTest using GeoLocation (via GeoEdge) and Cucumber

+I've stripped down `wdio.conf.js` to the bare minimum required except for the `LT:Options` capability object which I added as much as possible based on LambdaTest's configuration generation tool: https://www.lambdatest.com/capabilities-generator/

 ### To run: